kubemq-io/gitbook-docs/learn/dashboard.md

 ---
 description: >-
-  Kubemq Dashboard is pre-configured Grafana/Prometheus deployment which scrape KubeMQ prometheus endpoints and present all Kubemq's available metrics.
+  Kubemq Dashboard is pre-configured Grafana/Prometheus deployment which scrape KubeMQ Prometheus endpoints and present all Kubemq's available metrics.
 ---

 # Dashboard